 The short answer is no.

 If you don’t want to do a full diving course, you can do tri dive or fun dive.
 This involves doing a short induction (around 30 minutes) where you will learn some basic safety and do some drills to keep you safe under the water.
 Things like how to recover your respirator if it comes out of your mouth.
 Or how to clear your mask if it fills with water.
 On a fun dive, you learn the essential basics to keep you safe in the water.
 Then if you can pass these basic safety drills, you will be able to dive at a safe and shallow distance.
+Although I recently did my Advanced Open Water over on Cozumel with Scubatony and it was awesome.
+So if you go with the right company getting certified can be a lot of fun!

 This is a great way to be introduced to diving if you aren’t sure about it.